Photos, mostly

 My, possibly quixotic, intention is to focus my online content around my website, my blog, and this newsletter.
 The latter will include a digest of recent content posted to my website and elsewhere, but I want it to be much more.

 Before we kick off, I should introduce myself.
 I'm Neil, a Scottish Varsovian street and live music photographer.
-I teach, and I write about photography for Shoot It With Film, and 35mmc.
-I'm formerly the owner of too many fireworks, a Glaswegian indie record label, from 2001 until 2021, and I’ve played in several bands.
+I teach, and write about photography for Shoot It With Film, and 35mmc.
+I was formerly the owner of too many fireworks, a Glaswegian indie record label, from 2001 until 2021, and I’ve played in several bands.
 For a time, from 2006 to (almost) 2011, I moved from music to photography, beginning in live music but eventually moving to documentary and street photography.

 After my move to Poland, I found myself back in music for a decade, however, the pandemic called an end to that and late 2020 brought me back to street photography, with occasional forays into live music.
 And that's me.
 So here we are together.
 And thank you for joining me.
-Let's see where this takes us.
+Let's see where this newsletter takes us.

 Digest, November 2022